Prednisolone and Gentamicin

 Use: Labeled Indications

-Inflammatory ocular conditions and superficial ocular infections: Treatment of steroid responsive inflammatory ocular conditions where either a superficial bacterial ocular infection or the risk of bacterial ocular infection exists
+Superficial bacterial ocular infections with associated inflammation: Treatment of steroid responsive inflammatory ocular conditions where either a superficial bacterial ocular infection or the risk of bacterial ocular infection exists.

-Ointment: Apply 1/2 inch ribbon into the conjunctival sac of the affected eye(s) 1 to 3 times per day
+Ointment: Apply 1/2 inch ribbon into the conjunctival sac of the affected eye(s) 1 to 3 times daily.

-Suspension: Instill 1 drop into the conjunctival sac of the affected eye(s) 2 to 4 times per day; during the initial 24 to 48 hours, the dosing frequency may be increased if necessary up to 1 drop every hour
+Suspension: Instill 1 drop into the conjunctival sac of the affected eye(s) 2 to 4 times daily.

-Note: If signs and symptoms do not improve after 2 days of treatment, the patient should be re-evaluated.
+Note: If signs and symptoms do not improve or worsen after 2 days of treatment, the patient should be re-evaluated.

 Refer to adult dosing.